 Margaret H. Baron, MD PhD, is Fishberg Professor of Medicine in Hematology, Director of Hematology and Medical Oncology Research, and a member of the Tisch Cancer Institute (TCI) and Black Family Stem Cell Institute (BFSCI).
-Dr. Baron is an established scientist who has nearly 24 years of continuous, independent NIH-sponsored research funding in hematopoiesis and a publication record spanning protein biochemistry, virology, cell biology, developmental biology, and stem cell biology.
+Dr. Baron is an established scientist who has over 24 years of continuous, independent NIH-sponsored research funding in hematopoiesis and a publication record spanning protein biochemistry, virology, cell biology, developmental biology, and stem cell biology.
 She is well known for her work on the plasticity of the differentiated state, globin gene regulation, and developmental hematopoiesis.

 Dr. Baron is a graduate of the Harvard-M.I.T.
 Program in Health Sciences and Technology (H.S.T.) and holds degrees from Harvard (A.B.), Harvard Medical School (M.D.) and M.I.T.
 (Ph.D.).
 She trained in the laboratories of David Baltimore (Ph.D. thesis) and Tom Maniatis (postdoc).
 Her first independent faculty position was in The Biological Laboratories at Harvard U., where she spent 8 years as an assistant and then associate professor before moving to a tenured position at Mount Sinai in 1997, with an important goal of helping to expand the hematopoiesis and stem cell biology research programs at her new institution.
 She served for 18 months (2006-2007) as Interim Co-Director of the BFSCI.
 She is currently Director of the Program in Hematology and Blood Disorders (Division of Hematology and Medical Oncology) and Program Director of an NIH-funded T32 Research Training Program in Molecular and Cellular Hematology (which can support postdoc and clinical fellows).